Narimm/OpenVPMS/openvpms-release/src/doc/readme.txt

  status is displayed on the OpenVPMS login screen.
 If you have not paid, a link to a payment page is displayed.
 On payment, a subscription key will be mailed to you.
- If you have a current subscription, you can request a subscription key be emailing a copy of your receipt to subscription@openvpms.org.
+ If you have a current subscription, you can request a subscription key by emailing a copy of your receipt to subscription@openvpms.org.

  To update your subscription status, edit the Practice in the